 Ricoh’s services and solutions drive change and improve business processes.
 The scope of customers consists of federal government agencies, insurance agencies, higher education institutions, legal and corporate accounts.

-Within Federal government, Ricoh offers information digitization, data security, integration of mail services, document and content management and managed print services.
+Within the Federal government, Ricoh offers information digitization, data security, integration of mail services, document and content management and managed print services.
 With healthcare services and solutions include offers on improving care quality through connected care, streamlines administrative efficiencies through content management, workflows, forms management, enterprise output, prescription printing, asset lifecycle, fax and scanning solutions.
-With higher education industry, Ricoh offers services that enhance college experience, university workflow optimization and high-tech campus technologies.
-Ricoh legal services and solutions offer workflow management, litigation support, document processing services, cost recovery, advanced legal workflows and IT services.
+With the higher education industry, Ricoh offers services that enhance college experience, university workflow optimization, and high-tech campus technologies.
+Ricoh legal services and solutions offer workflow management, litigation support, document processing services, cost recovery, advanced legal workflows, and IT services.

-In addition to the above listed, Ricoh offers a highly scalable solutions to corporate/commercial accounts, providing managed services to enterprise accounts, offering specific to the customer services and specialty knowledge.
+In addition to the above listed, Ricoh offers a highly scalable solution to corporate/commercial accounts, providing managed services to enterprise accounts, offering specific to the customer services and specialized knowledge.
 This is a focal point of this strategic proposal.